marwenrebah/holbertonschool-simple_shell/README.md

 <h1>📋 Description:</h1>
 <p>The Simple Shell is a command-line interface (CLI) program designed to receive commands from the keyboard and then direct them to the operating system for execution.</p>

-<h1>Core Loop of a Shell: Read-Evaluate-Print Loop:</h1>
+<h1>⚙️ Core Loop of a Shell: Read-Evaluate-Print Loop:</h1>
-1- Print Prompt: The cycle begins by displaying a user-friendly prompt, prompting command input and initiating system interaction.
+1- Print Prompt: The cycle begins by displaying a user-friendly prompt, prompting command input and initiating system interaction.<br>
-2-Read and Parse: The shell reads user input, then meticulously analyzes and interprets command components to grasp its intention.
+2-Read and Parse: The shell reads user input, then meticulously analyzes and interprets command components to grasp its intention.<br>
-3-Execute: Guided by clarity, the shell executes the parsed command, instructing the system, effecting actions, and potentially invoking external processes.
+3-Execute: Guided by clarity, the shell executes the parsed command, instructing the system, effecting actions, and potentially invoking external processes.<br>
 4-Repeat and Prompt: Post-execution, the shell reverts to its receptive state, displaying the prompt anew.
-This seamless flow enables uninterrupted command submission.
+This seamless flow enables uninterrupted command submission.<br>

 <h1>🛠️ Simple Shell:</h1>
 Prompts appear after each command execution.